timbrown81/Piranha.vNext/README.md

 ## Contribute

 Open Source is based on contributions.
 If you want to get involved, just **fork the repository** and get started!
 If you want to contribute more, team members are **more than welcome**!

+## Donate

+If you like Piranha CMS, and want me to be able to put more time into the project.
+Feel free to **give me a tip** on [Gratipay](https://gratipay.com/tidyui).
+If not, I still hope you find the project useful!